-A PT private practice’s success is dependent on the owner knowing what they need to do and when they need to do it.
+A physical therapy private practice’s success is dependent on the owner knowing what they need to do and when they need to do it.
 There is no time in business where your actions as an owner are more critical than when you open your first office or expand into your next location.
 Maintaining viability while experiencing steady growth is what makes for a successful practice and less stressed owner which is what most private practice owners we work with are ultimately seeking.

 As you begin planning your practice’s expansion, take a look at your practice now.
 The four factors below that start on the inside of your current four walls with the staff you currently employ.

-The status of your current office
+The status of your current clinical office

 If you have not achieved maximum clinical efficiency in your existing location, then you may still have work to do before you to consider expanding.